kylejray/kylejray.github.io/_posts/2022-03-01-python-ffmpeg.markdown

 <iframe width="1020" height="540" src="https://drive.google.com/file/d/1CWeCPg8-86JfRDN7X5BJKq3pHfFv7iMP/preview">
 </iframe>

 How do we do it?
 Well, ffmpeg seems like the most powerful and common tool to do editing link this.
 But the syntax, at least for a python plebian like myself, is completely impenetrable.
-For example, here is a [stackoverflow answer](https://stackoverflow.com/questions/62976512/how-to-create-mosaic-video-with-both-audio-and-video-streams-ffmpeg):
+For example, here is a [stack overflow answer](https://stackoverflow.com/questions/62976512/how-to-create-mosaic-video-with-both-audio-and-video-streams-ffmpeg):

 {% highlight bash %}
 ffmpeg -i lead_1.mp4 -i lead_2.mp4 -i lead_3.mp4 -i lead_4.mp4